 The authors of packaged books are generally contracted as "work for hire;" that is, they are paid a flat fee and do not get paid royalties on the book sales.
 An example of a book packager is the San Francisco-based Weldon Owen.

 These publishers create low-cost books and book-related products (such as calendars or activity kits that include books) for the "bargain" section of the bookstore.
 The low-cost non-fiction books are usually highly illustrated (souvenir books, craft books); the fiction includes bind-ups of several novels from a prominent, prolific author or reprints of classics in the public domain.
 Some promotional book publishers also buy and re-sell the remainders of trade books.

 Authors who write original books for this market are almost always contracted for work-for-hire.
 Established authors who are reprinted into this market are doing so under reprint clauses in their publishing contracts and receive royalties for their work.

-In general, self-publishers by any name allow an author to see their own book in print or online and accessible to an audience.
+In general, self-publishers, by any name, allow an author to see their book in print or online and accessible to an audience.
 However, there are distinct differences between "being published" traditionally and having your book produced by a self-publishing service.

 That said, there are different reasons to self-publish, but often an author chooses to do so when his or her book's appeal to the general consumer is not apparent enough for a traditional trade publisher to take a chance on it.
-While different self-publishers or vanity publishers offer different levels of assistance with, and support for, the publishing process, self-publishing services come at a price--paid for by the author.
+While various self-publishers or vanity publishers offer different levels of assistance with and support for the publishing process, self-publishing services come at a price, paid for by the author.

-Hybrid publishers' services fall somewhere between a a self-publishing company and a traditional publisher.
-Hybrid publishers differ greatly in their terms, but they generally offer their authors some level of in-house editorial expertise and distribution support and they share in the profits that result from the book sales.
+Hybrid publishers' services fall somewhere between a self-publishing company and a traditional publisher.
+Hybrid publishers differ significantly in their terms.
+Still, they generally offer their authors some level of in-house editorial expertise and distribution support, and they share in the profits that result from the book sales.
 Some examples of hybrid publishers include SheWrites, Entangled, and Booktrope.